ricardo-alberti/IsThisPizza/README.md

-# Is This Pizza? 🍕
-an app that tells if an image is pizza
+App that tells if an image is pizza

 ### usage:
 - copy an image link and paste in field